arkanath/SleekArchive/README.md

 **Installation**:

 1. Download source files to your php-mysql enabled host.
-2. Open credentials.php and set your credentials.
+2. Edit credentials.php to set your credentials.
 3. You are all set to go!